-With the assistance of Mr Johnstone, Zack dragged Smoker into his own office where he lay apparently completely bereft of life.
+With the assistance of Mr Johnstone, Zack dragged Smoker into his own office where he lay completely bereft of life.

 Just then The Herald presses started and the newsboys came bolting out to get their papers on the street.
 The first boy stumbled over Smoker's remains.
 Instantly, the dog came to life.
 He leapt upon the lad, who fled screaming outside, while the dog proceeded to tear the papers he had dropped into shreds.
 He seemed as well as ever and as ready for battle and trouble.

-Somewhat discouraged Zack snapped on Smoker's chain and started to lead him home, rather dubious about the reception that awaited him under his own rooftree.
+Somewhat discouraged Zack snapped on Smoker's chain and started to lead him home, rather dubious about the reception that awaited him under his own roof.
 At the Alberta corner, he met Captain Gordon who stopped him.

 "By Jove!" he said, "what a magnificent hound you have there."

 "Yes," replied my husband, "he is a dog of mettle and many accomplishments."